WalletConnect/walletconnect-docs/docs/api/sign/dapp-usage.md

 <PlatformTabItem value="web">
 This library is compatible with Node.js, browsers and React Native applications (Node.js modules require polyfills for React Native).

-//TODO: [ADD LINKS]

-//TODO: Add in links for Node Later.

 Dapps will also need to install WalletConnectModal for the UI.

 ```bash npm2yarn